CluelessD3v/MouseCaster/README.md

     print(newMouseCaster.Target())
 end)
 ```

+While I come up with more examples, keep in mind that most methods are just filter methods that behave exactly like  `self.RayCastParams.FilterDescendantsInstances`, just pass a table of instances to the filter methods and you are set

 <br>

 ## TODO
 - Add error throwing
 - Add debug methods
 - Add method to remove instances from the target filter
+- Add more examples

 ## Contact info:
 Discord: CluelessDev(Quique)#5459